zdchan/GraspXL/README.md

 <img src="/tease_more.jpg" />

 ## Update
-The data is ready to download!
-If you want the large-scale generated motions (500k+ objects and different hand models), just fill [this form](https://forms.gle/dNwaGvtb4ppi1HZt5) to get access!
+** The data is ready to download!
+If you want the large-scale generated motions (500k+ objects and different hand models), just fill [this form](https://forms.gle/dNwaGvtb4ppi1HZt5) to get access! **

-The code and generated grasping motions of 500k+ objects with different hands will be released soon.

-**If you are interested in the code or data and want to get the notification at the first time, you can fill [this form](https://forms.gle/dNwaGvtb4ppi1HZt5) so that we can keep you updated.**
+**If you are interested in the code or data and want to get the notification at the first time, please also fill [this form](https://forms.gle/dNwaGvtb4ppi1HZt5) so that we can keep you updated.**

 ## BibTeX Citation